 Why does Avenue Montaigne cost three times the average price of the 8th arrondissement?
 Five factors combine to create these exceptional premiums.

 The view.
 The Seine is the most powerful price multiplier in Paris.
 An apartment with a direct river view is worth 30 to 50% more than the same property without, at an equivalent address.
-Views over gardens (Luxembourg, Tuileries, Champ de Mars) and monuments (Eiffel Tower, Invalides, Notre-Dame) produce comparable premiums.
+Views over gardens (Luxembourg, Tuileries, Champ de Mars) and monuments (Eiffel Tower, Invalides, Notre-Dame) command comparable premiums.

 Streets on the rise: prestige in the making